j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 peeking out from zones of fog,
 seeking out a place to rest.

 The painter would seat himself beside
 a clean table, a bright window, and

 with incense burning, rinse his hands
 and inkstone, select the deepest inks,

 as if awaiting a visitor of rank:

-having waited for his mind to clear, he began to paint those spaces,
+having waited for his mind to clear,

+he started to paint those spaces,
 sometimes with water, sometimes in air.

 ⁕  ⁕  ⁕